ryanmcdermott/clean-code-javascript/README.md

 ### Interface Segregation Principle (ISP)
 ISP states that "Clients should not be forced to depend upon interfaces that they do not use."
-For JavaScript, an "interface" is the contract of an object (the public properties and methods).
-In the "Bad" example below, the Feedback subclass inherit everything from the Message class, but only a couple of the features makes sense to the sublclass.
+In JavaScript, an interface is the contract of an object (i.e. the public properties and methods).
+In the "Bad" example below, the Feedback subclass inherits everything from the Message class, but only a couple of the features will make sense to the subclass.

 **Bad:**
 ```javascript